John DeLorean: Education

-After attending Detroit's public schools, DeLorean was accepted into Cass Technical High School, a technical high school for Detroit honor students, where he signed up for the electrical curriculum.
+After attending Detroit's public schools, DeLorean was accepted into Cass Technical High School, a school for Detroit honor students, where he signed up for the electrical curriculum.
 He found it exhilarating and excelled at his studies.
-His academic record and musical talents earned him a scholarship at Lawrence Institute of Technology in the Detroit suburb of Highland Park (today Lawrence Technological University in Southfield).
+His academic record and musical talents earned him a scholarship at Lawrence Institute of Technology in Highland Park (today Lawrence Technological University in Southfield).
 The small college was the alma mater of some of the automobile industry's best engineers.
-He excelled in the study of industrial engineering and was elected to the school's honor society.

 World War II interrupted his studies.
-In he was drafted for military service and served three years in the U.S. Army.
-He received an honorable discharge in 1946, and returned to Detroit to find his mother and siblings in economic difficulty.
-He worked as a draftsman for the Public Lighting Commission for a year and a half to improve his family's financial status, then returned to Lawrence to finish his degree.
+He was drafted for military service and served three years in the U.S. Army.
+He received an honorable discharge in 1946 and returned to Detroit to find his mother and siblings in economic difficulty.
+He worked as a draftsman for the Public Lighting Commission for a year and a half to improve his family's financial status then returned to Lawrence to finish his degree.
 While back in college, he worked part-time at Chrysler and at a local body shop.
 He graduated in 1948 with a Bachelor of Science degree in Industrial Engineering.

 Instead of immediately entering the engineering workforce, DeLorean sold life insurance.
 He developed an analytical system aimed at engineers and sold "about $850,000 worth of policies in ten months".
 However, he found the work boring and moved on to work for the Factory Equipment Corporation.
 DeLorean stated in his autobiography that he sold life insurance to improve his communication skills.
 Both endeavors were successful financially, but these areas held little interest for him.
 A foreman at Chrysler's engineering garage recommended he apply for work at Chrysler.
 Chrysler ran a post-graduate educational facility, the Chrysler Institute of Engineering, which allowed DeLorean to advance his education while gaining real-world experience in automotive engineering.

-He briefly attended the Detroit College of Law, but did not graduate.
-In 1952, he graduated from the Chrysler Institute with a master's degree in Automotive Engineering and joined Chrysler's engineering team.
-He attended night classes at the University of Michigan's Ross School of Business to earn credits for his MBA degree, which he completed in 1957.
+Delorean briefly attended the Detroit College of Law but did not graduate.
+In 1952, he graduated from the Chrysler Institute with a Master of Science degree in Automotive Engineering and joined Chrysler's engineering team.
+He graduated from the University of Michigan with an MBA in 1956.